 One of the clearest themes running through is the natural drive people have within the public sector to serve.
 It’s a great basis on which to build sustainable, engaging, healthy workplace cultures that we see in our case study organizations.

 None of the featured organizations have taken the same route to improvement – all their interventions are different and all their starting points are different.

-And yet through sharing good practice with each other, listening to their people, creating clear visions and values, managing well and building trust, they are evolving into organizations that service the citizen with clarity of purpose, efficiency and enjoyment.
+And yet through sharing good practice with each other, listening to their people, creating clear visions and values, managing well and building trust, they are evolving into organizations that service the citizen with a clarity of purpose, efficiency, and enjoyment.

-They have approached their problems (whether those be dealing with change, needing to innovate, poor engagement levels) by involving their people in finding the solutions, seeking out and listening to Employee Voice, most notably in the Land Registry, Network Rail, WWL, the Home Office, HMRC and Cranmer Primary School, but in general this was present throughout the featured case studies.
+They have approached their problems (whether those are dealing with change, needing to innovate, poor engagement levels) by involving their people in finding the solutions, seeking out and listening to Employee Voice, most notably in the Land Registry, Network Rail, WWL, the Home Office, HMRC, and Cranmer Primary School, but in general this was present throughout the featured case studies.